xpgram/advance-wars/README.md

 # Advance Wars

 A clone of "Days of Ruin" (2008) written in Typescript with Pixi.js, and a sound API when I get around to it.
+You can play the current public build (here.)[https://xpgram.github.io/armed-revolt/game.html]

 Progress is slow only because I have responsibilities and I feel guilty working on this instead.